 When heat and electricity are produced by using the heat from the interior of the earth, it is known as Geo-Thermal Energy.
-In India, geothermal energy is harnessed from Parvati valley near Manikarn in Himachal Pradesh and from Puga Valley, Ladakh.
+In India, geothermal energy is harnessed from Parvati Valley near Manikarn in Himachal Pradesh and from Puga Valley, Ladakh.

 Conservation of Energy Resources

 Every sector of the national economy – agriculture, industry, transport, commercial and domestic – needs inputs of energy.
 There is an urgent need to develop a sustainable path for energy development.
-Here are some ways that each one of us can contribute to save energy resources:
+Here are some ways that each one of us can contribute to saving energy resources:

 - Using public transport systems instead of individual vehicles

 - Switching off electricity when not in use